 31. Paying too much for travel insurance

 If you travel frequently, you might want to consider looking into an annual travel insurance policy.
 Travel insurance is actually pretty expensive, as Matt and I learned when we started to travel more and found ourselves shelling out mucho deniro for travel insurance.
 Turns out, it was significantly cheaper for us to get an annual policy which covers us for every trip we take in the year.
-As I mentioned earlier, this means you’re ALWAYS covered if your trip gets cancelled or you get struck down with illness.
+As I mentioned earlier, this means you’re ALWAYS covered if your trip gets cancelled or you get struck down with an illness.